 The SAR test should be performed with both Cheek Position and Tilted Position mentioned above.
-The detailed procedure is referenced to the following flow chart to apply SAR test on DECT 6.0 cordless phone for HEAD.
+The detailed procedure is referenced to the following flow chart to apply SAR test on US DECT Handset for HEAD.

-1.5.5 Test Procedures for Handset with Pendent
+1.5.5 Test Procedures for Handset with Ear-Microphone and Belt-Clip

-The SAR test should be performed with only Rear-UP Position as referenced to pictures of 3.4.5 in low middle and high frequencies.
+The SAR test should be performed with ONLY Rear-UP Position as referenced to pictures of 3.4.5 in low, middle and high frequencies.
 After that the largest value of SAR results can be determined.
-The speaker is at the front position of the device and it will be used and operated at Rear-UP Position for testing.